cochi78/rest-for-chef/README.md

 #### Setup Steps

 - Set up a NetApp lab, guides can be found e.g on [Flackbox](https://www.flackbox.com/netapp-simulator)
+- If using the simulator, assign the spare disks manually to a node
 - Get Chef 17.7 or an older version with [Ohai PR-1698](https://github.com/chef/ohai/pull/1698) and [Chef PR-12151](https://github.com/chef/chef/pull/12151) applied
 - Configure `~/.chef/credentials` or `/etc/chef/credentials` for your cluster, using `target_protocol = "rest"` and `username`, `password` fields like in my [project presentation video](https://www.youtube.com/channel/UC4mVshSSLx57mGzZuRn-LhA)
 - Git clone this repository